lsarecz/learning-library/oci-library/DevOps/Resource_Manager/Resource_Manager_HOL_Budapest.md

 ## Practice 1: Configuring IAM to control user access in Resource Manager

-**Note:** You can skip the steps below if you are using an user with admin privileges.
+**Note:** You can skip the steps below as you are using a user with these privileges already in place.
 If this were a real production system, it's both more secure and practical to create additional groups with more granular permissions.
 For example, it is likely we'd need to create a development team group that can only use predefined stacks and run jobs against it (use-orm-stack and use-orm-job, respectively).
 [Check Best Practices for IAM](https://docs.cloud.oracle.com/iaas/Content/Security/Concepts/security_features.htm#IdentityandAccessManagementIAMService)

 1. Create a Policy by clicking on **Menu** --> **Identity** --> **Policies**
 2. Click **Create Policies**